nime6/FestoKI/readme.md

 # -t: Is used to tag the Docker image with a name and optionally a tag in the format name:tag
 ```

-Run the image from the Dockerfile in an interactive shell
+Run image from Dockerfile in an interactive shell

 ```bash
 docker run -it --rm --name festo_container festo_image /bin/bash